djalbat/yapp/README.md

 ## Usage

 If you simply want to see Yapp in action without further ado, open the `examples.html` file in the root of this repository and choose a language from there.
 Yapp's standalone use is covered first.

+### Using Yapp standalone

 The following will add an instance of Yapp to the DOM:

 ```
 "use strict";